Can You Wear One Earbud While Driving?

 Risks of Driving With One Earbud In

-Even if it’s legal where you live, but there are clear safety risks when it comes to earbud safety while driving.
+Even if it’s legal where you live, there are clear safety risks when it comes to earbud safety while driving.

-1. Reduced
+1. Reduced Environmental Awareness

 • Emergency vehicle sirens